 Several research databases went beyond just using TSX to speed up specific data structures, but map complete database transactions to hardware transaction.
 This requires much more changes to the databases, and careful memory layout, but can also give more gains.
 It generally goes beyond simple lock elision.
 This approach has been implemented by Leis in Exploiting HTM in Main memory databases.
 A similar approach is used in Using Restricted Transactional Memory to Build a Scalable In-Memory Database.
 Both see large gains on TPC-C style workloads.

 For non in memory databases, a group at Berkeley used lock elision to improve parallelism in LevelDB and getting a 25% speedup on a 4 core system.
 Standard LevelDB is essentially a single lock system, so this was a nice speedup with only minor work compared to other efforts that used manual fine grained locking to improve parallelism in LevelDB.
 However it required special handling of condition variables, which are used for commit.
-TSX was also used to improve performance on the Shore-MT database.
-All these implementations see large gains.
 For simpler key value stores Diegues used an automatic tuner with TSX transactions to get a 2x gain with memcached.

 An attractive use of lock elision is to speed up locks implicit in language runtimes.
 Yoo implemented transparent. support for using TSX for Java synchronized sections in Early Experience on Transactional